rajnish17100/Mail-Service/README.md

 or

-# if you have hosted you website for free or any paid version on hosting company websites like on 000webhost then it is little easy to send a mail using inquiry (contact) form.
+# if you have hosted your website for free or any paid version on hosting company websites like on 000webhost then it is little easy to send a mail using inquiry (contact) form.
  for this use the file index1.php